nicklem/nicklem.github.io/_posts/2019-11-08-poker-scorer.md

 - take the indexes of the cards in the hand
 - sum 1 to each of them (to avoid scoring 0 when the card is a Two)
 - order the indexes by most present
-- roll the array if it's a straight to 5, to avoid counting the Ace as the highest card (we'll use `check_flush` to activate this option if needed)
+- roll the array if it's a straight to 5, to avoid counting the Ace as the highest card (we'll use `check_straight` to activate this option if needed)
 - format the indexes as strings to each take up two digits
 - concatenate them
 - pad on the right with 00 to get to ten digits total